tsathoqqua/limadocs/docs/source/faq.rst

 :menuselection:`admtool --> 1 --> u --> d [name]`
 :menuselection:`admtool --> 1 --> u --> w [name]`

-The wizard will get an error not being able to write their folder even when it was created:
+The wizard will get an error about not being able to write to their folder even when it was created:

    |  ``Permission denied: /wiz/tsath/exec.c.``

 The most likely cause of this is that you have ``AUTO_WIZ`` on, and you created the folder manually.
-The SECURE_D still needs to assign permissions for the wizard to the folder.
+The ``SECURE_D`` still needs to assign permissions for the wizard to the folder.
 The simple way of fixing this is to dewiz and wiz them again using the :doc:`admtool <command/admtool>`.

 .. note::